tamersp25/docs/src/docs/quickstart/ml-integrator.md

 # AI for Integrators

-building custom solutions for customers with complex data analysis requirements?
+Building custom solutions for customers with complex data analysis requirements?
 Veritone can help, with pluggable cognitive engines, flexible deployment options (cloud and hybrid), and a powerful, easy-to-use GraphQL-based API.
 Even if you have no prior experience building AI-powered apps, Veritone's standards-based "Operating System for AI" approach gets you to the finish line quickly, with a best-of-breed solution that meets your customer's exact needs.

 ## Let's Partner